-One of the first manufacturers to fully embrace Bluetooth technology and in-car infotainment for the masses is Ford.
-Sync is Ford’s Bluetooth and in-car communication system that was originally developed in conjunction with Microsoft.
-It could do everything from play a song on command with your voice to read a text message out loud.
+Ford is one of the first manufacturers to embrace Bluetooth technology and in-car infotainment.
+Sync is Ford’s Bluetooth and in-car communication system initially developed with Microsoft.
+It could do everything from playing a song on command with your voice to reading a text message out loud.

 In the market for a used Explorer?
 You can save a lot by buying nearly-new, but it’s important to know what common 2017 Ford Explorer problems you need to look out for before buying anything.

 If you’re trying to connect your smartphone to the Sync system in your Ford and you don’t see the connection notification, you may be dealing with a common Ford Sync issue.
 This can be incredibly frustrating if you’re in a rush or do not consider yourself to be “tech-savvy.”
 Don’t forget, most states also have strict laws around the usage of cellular devices while driving, so this could be even more important to get fixed.

 So, how do you fix these issues?
 Read on with these helpful tips from Ford Tech Support to find out.

 The first thing you’ll want to do is do a soft “reset” by shutting the car off and turning it back on again.
 The key step here is to wait until the system has reset before proceeding.

 - Wait for SYNC to turn off completely.
 Watch for the clusters to power off

 - Turn ignition on

 - Wait for SYNC to turn on completely.
 Watch for the clusters to power on

 - On your phone, turn Bluetooth Off, then On.